nourabdelsadek/e-stick-for-the-blind/README.md

 Commit your changes (git commit -m 'Add some feature').
 Push to the branch (git push origin feature-newFeature).
 Open a Pull Request.
-📜 License
-This project is licensed under the MIT License - see the LICENSE file for details.

 📧 Contact
-If you have any questions or suggestions, feel free to contact me at youremail@example.com.
+If you have any questions or suggestions, feel free to contact me at nourabdelsadek500000@gmail.com.